-The Spray Licensed Technology is currently under development at McMaster pursuant to the Spray CRA and has demonstrated not only repelling properties the same as REPELWRAPTM film, but has also demonstrated it kills residual pathogen contamination.
-This bifunctional coating relies on wrinkled polydimethylsiloxane microparticles, decorated with biocidal gold nanoparticles to induce the repel and kill properties against pathogens.
+The original spray coating formulation licensed from McMaster (the "Original Spray Coating") demonstrated not only repelling properties the same as REPELWRAPTM film, but has also demonstrated it can kill residual pathogen contamination.
+This Original Spray Coating technology relies on wrinkled polydimethylsiloxane microparticles, decorated with biocidal gold nanoparticles to induce the repel and kill properties against pathogens.
 Pathogen repellency is provided by the structural hierarchy of the microparticles and their surface chemistry, whereas the kill mechanism is achieved using functionalized gold nanoparticles embedded on the microparticles.

-McMaster lab testing has shown a reduction in adhesion of 99.99% for methylene-resistant Staphylococcus aureus ("MRSA") and 99.96% for covid-19 related virus, Phi6, compared with controls.
-Plastic gloves sprayed with the nanotechnology showed a significant reduction (p<0.0001) in the transfer of Phi6 and MRSA after only two touches compared to uncoated gloves which continued to transfer MRSA and Phi6 after 50 touches.
-Killing activity was measured by the reduction in colony forming units on coated surfaces compared with noncoated surfaces and results showed a 99.98% reduction in the number of MRSA and Pseudomonas aeruginosa colony forming units on nanocoated surfaces.
+McMaster lab testing of this Original Spray Coating showed a reduction in adhesion of 99.99% for methylene-resistant Staphylococcus aureus ("MRSA") and 99.96% for covid-19 related virus, Phi6, compared with controls.
+Killing activity was measured by the reduction in colony forming units on coated surfaces compared with noncoated surfaces and results showed a 99.98% reduction in the number of MRSA and Pseudomonas aeruginosa colony forming units on nano-coated surfaces.
 These results were published in two peer-reviewed journals: Jarad, N. A. et al, Small, "An Omniphobic Spray Coating Created from Hierarchical Structures Prevents the Contamination of High-Touch Surfaces with Pathogens", 2022, 2205761 (1-11) and Jarad, N.A. et al, ACS Applied Materials and Interfaces, "A Bifunctional Spray Coating Reduces Contamination on Surfaces by Repelling and Killing Pathogens", 2023, 15, 16253-16265.

-The Company and McMaster are in the formulation phase of development and have been optimizing the formulation which has involved streamlining the steps required to produce a nanoparticle suspension that the Company anticipates to be easier to scale and apply to surfaces, as well as provide optimal durability.
-On October 25, 2023 the Company signed a master services agreement and a first work order with nanoComposix, who will be providing their nanoparticle engineering expertise to assess the scale-up of the spray formulation and conduct pilot runs in their facility to create larger scale batches of the spray formulation for testing under the first work order.
-To-date, the Company has been collaborating with nanoComposix but have not yet commenced intermediate scale-up work with nanoComposix pursuant to the first work order, nor entered into a commercial manufacturing agreement.
-Upon successful completion of all intermediate scale-up work, the Company would proceed to commercial scale-up work, similar to what is required to commercialize the REPELWRAPTM film.
+The Company, with McMaster, is currently evaluating formulations with only repelling properties with the intent of creating a nanoparticle suspension formulation that will have similar repelling properties as REPELWRAPTM film.
+A reformulation (the "Reformulated Spray Coating") has been identified that incorporates certain chemistries that are different from chemistries that were used in the Original Spray Coating.
+This Reformulated Spray Coating is undergoing evaluation optimization work within McMaster's lab under the Company's direction.
+Given this change in certain chemistries, the Company has decided not to pursue the original licensed spray patent as the Company believes the Reformulated Spray Coating will provide the desired properties.
+Once successfully completed, the Company intends to transfer the Reformulated Spray Coatingto nanoComposix who will provide their nanoparticle engineering expertise to assess the scale-up of the Reformulated Spray Coating and conduct pilot runs in their facility to create larger batch sizes of the coating formulation for testing.
+To-date, the Company has not yet commenced intermediate scale-up work with nanoComposix pursuant to the first work order, nor entered into a commercial manufacturing agreement.
+Upon successful completion of all intermediate scale-up work and testing, the Company would proceed to commercial scale-up work, similar to what is required to commercialize the REPELWRAPTM film.
 (See "Risk Factors").